data-integrations/wrangler/docs/directives/drop.md

 ## Usage Notes

-After the `drop` directive is applied, the column and its associated value are removed from the record.
+After the DROP directive is applied, the column and its associated value are removed from the record.
 Later directives will not be able to reference the dropped column.